 By now you’ve read the one list that really matters – the Thrash Hits Top 10 Albums of 2014 – but now we’re giving you the opportunity to delve a little deeper into the minds that created it.
 Here are the unedited, unspoiled and unsullied opinions that we crunched together to distill our Top 10.
 We asked our contributors to tell us what their personal Top 10 records of the last 12 months were, and to justify their top choice to us.

-Opeth is a progressive metal band from Sweden that is influenced by many diverse musical styles ranging from jazz, 1970s progressive rock, death metal, and blues.
-Their recent releases have deviated from their traditional death metal influenced style, with more emphasis on progressive elements.
-Vocalist Mikael Åkerfeldt is also noted for utilizing both clean singing and death growls, often in the same track.
-Due to their unique blend of melodic and progressive elements Read more on Last.fm
+Opeth is a progressive metal band from Sweden that is influenced by many diverse musical styles ranging from 1970s progressive rock and death metal, Their recent releases have deviated from their traditional death metal-influenced style, with more emphasis on progressive elements.
+Frontman and vocalist Mikael Åkerfeldt is also noted for utilizing both clean singing and death growls, often in the same song.
+Due to their unique blend of melodic and progressive elements, Opeth are often classified separately from more typical death metal acts.
+Read more on Last.fm

 Opeth on Thrash Hits